 - Know and change your own stress response.

 Focus and Awareness, allow you to create a foundation of calm and understanding of your mind.
 From this foundation you can start to train your mind towards constructive mind-modes that ensure your mind is your ally in life.
-This is done through the themes of Appreciation and Power of Kindness.
+This is done through the themes of Appreciation and Kindness.

 - Feel happier and more satisfied.